NimaBoscarino/tech-ethics-notes/lesson-plan.md

   - "How to live a good life"
   - explain and evaluate intuitions — "gut feelings"
   - help to make decisions
+  - Universalizability: What if everyone did this?
+  - Consequentalism (Utilitarianism): What are the consequences of this?
+  - Deontology: Is my action right or wrong in itself?
+What is my duty?
 - Brainstorming as a group
   - How far through your day can you get without technology? (aside from being a dev haha)
   - What are some words that come to your mind when you think of technology?